MarcoEberle/sd1-LCM/README.md

 # Least common Multiple

-This class represents the least common multiple algorithm.
+This is my solution to the assignment **LCM** of class **software developement 1**, written in Java.

+More information can be seen in the comments of the source code.

 A multiple of a number is the product of that number and an integer.
 For example, 10 is a multiple of 5 because 5 × 2 = 10, so 10 is divisible by 5 and 2.
 Because 10 is the smallest positive integer that is divisible by both 5 and 2, it is the least common multiple of 5 and 2.